-Are any of you older readers longing for the good ol’ days like me – when life was simpler?
+Are any of you older readers longing for the good ol’ days like me – when life seemed simpler?
+Yes, there were very hard and wrong things that happened, but let’s not negate what simple and wholesome good there was, as well, as captured by these paintings.

 President Reagan said of America, “it was a tall proud city built on rocks stronger than oceans, wind-swept, God-blessed and teeming with people of all kinds living in harmony and peace, a city with free ports that hummed with commerce and creativity” and a shining beacon of freedom and peace.